2010 Eocheong boat collision incident: Details of the Incident

-In the early afternoon of December 17, Republic of Korea Coast Guard approached the Chinese fishing boat, for illegally fishing in South Korean waters.
+In the early afternoon of December 18, Republic of Korea Coast Guard approached the Chinese fishing boat Liaoyingyu 35403, for illegally fishing in South Korean waters.
 Members of the coastguard then boarded the vessel to arrest the 10 fishermen, when the men began attacking the Korean coastguard with various objects from their boat, including iron pipes, shovels, and clubs.
 During the altercation the fishing boat collided with one of the Republic of Korea Coast Guard patrol boats.
 The fishing boat began to sink and eventually capsize, causing the 10 fishermen to fall overboard.
 Eight of these fishermen were recovered by some of the surrounding fishing vessels, one fell into a coma from his injuries, and the remaining fisherman was never recovered.
 The fisherman who fell into a coma was the 28-year-old captain of the ship, Li Hongtao, who was flown to a hospital in Gunsan where he died from his injuries.

-Both Beijing and the Republic of Korea Coast Guard began investigations to locate the missing fisherman, but nothing ever came up.
-Afterwards, the ROK took small actions to discourage fishermen from China to pass into Korea waters, including raising the minimum bail for arrested fishermen and adding more patrol ships to watch the area.
+Both Beijing and the Republic of Korea Coast Guard began investigations to locate the missing fisherman but never found him.
+Afterwards, the ROK enacted measures to discourage Chinese fishermen from passing into Korea waters, including raising the minimum bail for arrested fishermen and adding more patrol ships to watch the area.